The Choral Temple: The Must-See Jewish Heritage of Bucharest

 Finalized in just two years after the plans of two Viennese architects, the Choral Temple was, nonetheless, set on fire by an extremist protesting against the revision of the Constitution that would have granted Romanian citizenship to the Jews.
 While this key political issue was postponed, the authorities of the time repaired the temple, and Prince Carol himself contributed financially to the restoration of this splendid Moorish style synagogue.

 The Choral Temple was finally inaugurated in 1868 by Rabi Antoine Levy, and is today the only existent replica of the Synagogue Tempelgasse from Vienna that was destroyed by the Nazi regime in 1938.
 The temple was renovated and enlarged in the fourth decade of the 20th century, but was damaged again by the 1940 earthquake.
-However, the worst destruction happened in January 1941 when the extreme right wing militias vandalized the Jewish neighborhoods and synagogues.
+However, the worst destruction happened in January 1941 when the extreme right-wing militias vandalized the Jewish neighborhoods.

 Escaping communist demolitions